 The License requires the Company to make annual license payments of \$40,000 through the year ending September 30, 2018.
-Additionally, the Company may be obligated to make payments to UCLB under the Amended License Agreement upon the achievement of certain milestones related to the development and use of the licensed technologies, as well as royalty payments based on possible future sales resulting from the utilization of those technologies.
+Additionally, the Company may be obligated to make payments to UCLB under the Amended License Agreement upon the receipt of specified regulatory approvals in an aggregate amount of £15 million, the start of commercialization in an aggregate amount of £18 million, and the achievement of net sales levels in an aggregate amount of £51 million, as well as royalty payments based on possible future sales resulting from the utilization of the licensed technologies.
+On a per-product basis, these milestone payments range from £1 million to £6 million, depending on which T cell programing modules are used in the product achieving the milestone.